 Documented · the simulator

-In 2016 a leaked confidential document reported that the FBI's forensic analysis of Captain Shah's home flight simulator — recovered during the 2014 investigation — found, among thousands of deleted flight routes, a path that closely matched MH370's projected southern Indian Ocean trajectory, terminating at a simulated landing on a small-runway island.
-The Malaysian government's final 2018 report acknowledged the simulator data but stated it did not constitute proof of premeditation.
+In 2016, a leaked confidential document — reportedly from Malaysian authorities — reported that the FBI's forensic analysis of Captain Shah's home flight simulator, recovered during the 2014 investigation, found among thousands of deleted flight routes a path that closely matched MH370's projected southern Indian Ocean trajectory, terminating at a simulated landing on a small-runway island.
+The Australian Transport Safety Bureau and the Malaysian government subsequently confirmed the simulator data.
+The Malaysian government's final 2018 report acknowledged the simulator data but stated it did not constitute proof of premeditation because the simulator was used extensively for many types of practice flights.
+Researchers argue the specific combination — southern Indian Ocean, deleted rather than saved, matching the actual flight — is too precise to dismiss.
+The dispute is not about whether the simulator data exists.
+It is about what weight to give it.

-MH370's Inmarsat satellite-communications terminal continued to exchange automated handshake signals with the Inmarsat satellite 3F1 for approximately seven hours after its transponder was disabled.
-Inmarsat engineers analyzed the Burst Frequency Offset (BFO) and Burst Timing Offset (BTO) of the handshakes and concluded the aircraft flew south along what is now called the "seventh arc" — the last handshake position.
-This analysis is the entire basis for searching the southern Indian Ocean.
-Inmarsat released the technical methodology publicly.
+MH370's Inmarsat satellite-communications terminal continued to exchange automated handshake signals with the Inmarsat 3F1 satellite for approximately seven hours after its transponder was disabled.
+Inmarsat engineers analyzed the Burst Frequency Offset (BFO) and Burst Timing Offset (BTO) of the handshakes.
+The BFO encodes the aircraft's radial velocity relative to the satellite; the BTO encodes the range.
+Combined, they constrained the aircraft's position to an arc — the 7th arc — representing the position at the final handshake.
+The Inmarsat analysis, published in the Journal of Navigation in 2014, is the entire basis for searching the southern Indian Ocean.
+Inmarsat released the technical methodology publicly and the data has been re-analyzed by multiple independent researchers; the southern trajectory is broadly — but not unanimously — accepted.

-On July 29, 2015, a piece of aircraft debris washed ashore on Réunion Island in the Indian Ocean.
-French forensic investigators confirmed it was a Boeing 777 flaperon and, via serial number, specifically a component of 9M-MRO — MH370.
-Over the following years, additional confirmed and probable MH370 debris has been recovered from Mozambique, Madagascar, South Africa, Tanzania, and Mauritius.
-Oceanographic drift modeling based on the debris finds has been consistent with a southern Indian Ocean origin.
+On July 29, 2015, a piece of aircraft debris washed ashore at Saint-André, Réunion Island in the western Indian Ocean.
+French forensic investigators confirmed it was a Boeing 777 flaperon and, via serial-number matching conducted at the French aeronautical investigation bureau BEA, specifically a component of aircraft 9M-MRO — MH370.
+This remains the only piece of debris formally confirmed as MH370 via serial number; subsequent pieces recovered from Mozambique, Madagascar, South Africa, Tanzania, and Mauritius have been designated as probable or almost certainly MH370 based on paint, component type, and registration-compatible features, though most do not carry definitive serial numbers.
+Oceanographic drift modeling based on the debris finds has been consistent with a southern Indian Ocean origin, narrowing but not identifying the crash site.

 RESEARCHING THIS?

-With Ocean Infinity's 2026 search underway, there is a constant flow of new raw footage, sonar imagery, and independent analyst breakdowns appearing across platforms — and frequently being pulled by moderation.
-Classified saves videos locally so you can build a sustained case file as the search progresses.
+With Ocean Infinity's January 2026 Armada 8605 campaign just concluded and independent analysis, sonar-imagery interpretation, and Richard Godfrey's WSPR model updates appearing across YouTube, X, and aviation forums — and frequently getting pulled or quietly re-edited — Classified saves videos locally so you can build a sustained case file as the investigation continues.

 Download on the App Store